ClarityDevelopment/ServiceStack.CodeGenerator.TypeScript/README.md

 Clarity.ServiceStack.CodeGenerator.TypeScript
 ==============================

-A TypeScript client code generator for ServiceStack routes.
+A library and Text Transform file that generate a strongly typed TypeScript client from your service's ServiceStack routes.

+The files created by the .tt are:
+* client.ts
+* routes.ts
+* dtos.ts

-Simple Example
+A Simple Example
 ==============

 ```csharp